Technical Due Diligence: The Ultimate A-to-Z Guide

 Regardless of who initiated the process (e.g., an investor or startup owner), tech due diligence is either carried out in-house or, more commonly, handled by a third-party organization.
 For example, startup owners can put their product up for sale on a specialized marketplace like BitsForDigits (one of Upsilon's partners) and entrust Upsilon to handle technical due diligence before the acquisition process begins.

-Involving an independent third-party expert team allows for getting an unbiased and well-rounded evaluation, especially if the auditor can offer a level of expertise and industry knowledge that the product owner or investor lacks.
+Involving an independent third-party expert team (for instance, by delegating the task to an outsourced CTO) allows for getting an unbiased and well-rounded evaluation, especially if the auditor can offer a level of expertise and industry knowledge that the product owner or investor lacks.
 Such an approach provides an objective perspective, showing the product's pros and cons.

 Why Technical Due Diligence Is Important

 As you see, various parties can need such an expert consultation as it's an essential decision-making component.
-Let's go over the technical due diligence benefits and why it is necessary to conduct this procedure.
+And since the overall startup failure rate is rather high, let's go over the technical due diligence benefits and why it is necessary to conduct this procedure.

 Falling back on the yacht example, it might look clean and shiny on the outside, but what's under the hood?
 One of the first things that can be achieved via tech due diligence is evaluating the quality of the current version of the product.
 With a deep understanding of what the solution is really like (for instance, the code quality and how the solution is equipped), you can get a clearer picture of its true value and make weighed assumptions about its opportunities.